ColdFuzz186/Meliorare/README.md

 ```

 ## Setting the start date.
-The start date is initially set to the unix epoch, after clicking the desktop icon, or using run.sh while in the directory, click on the change start date.
+The start date will be empty at first, after clicking the desktop icon, or using run.sh while in the directory, click on the change start date.
-The start date is in the format month-day-year.
+The start date is in the format month-day-year (So the 16th of december 2025 would be '2025-12-16')